maxonary/convitelist/frontend/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-The main title font was generated with [Font Meme](https://fontmeme.com/minecraft-font/).
+The main title font was generated with [Blockbench](https://web.blockbench.net).